akononovicius/physRisk-content-repository/pages/students.md

 was supported by the [Research Council of Lithuania](http://www.lmt.lt) (under the project "Promotion of Student Scientific Activities" (VP1-3.1-ŠMM-01-V-02-003)).
+* During **the spring of 2013** Rytis Kazakevičius, sixth year student at Vilnius University Faculty of Physics, wrote a master thesis "Statistical Properties of Nonlinear Systems Affected by Gaussian and Non-Gaussian Noise".
+Term papers leading  to the thesis were prepared during previous semesters.
+The student was supervised by Bronius Kaulakys
 * During **the spring of 2012** Petras Purlys, sixth year student at Vilnius University Faculty of Physics, wrote a master thesis "Microscopic and Macroscopic Modeling of Kirman Interaction between